bartoszgebarowski/inventory-management/README.md

     * allows a user to rename each worksheet, besides the template one
 * Duplicate worksheet
 ![Duplicate worksheet - terminal](docs/readme_images/duplicate-worksheet-terminal.png)
-    * allows a user to make a copy of chosen worksheet
+    * allows a user to make a copy of the chosen worksheet
 * Clear worksheet
 ![Clear worksheet - terminal](docs/readme_images/clear-worksheet-terminal.png)
-    * allows a user to remove all content from a worksheet by using single option from the main menu
+    * allows a user to remove all content from a worksheet by using a single option from the main menu
 * Print worksheet content
 ![Print worksheet content - terminal](docs/readme_images/print-worksheet-content-terminal.png)
     * Table-like representation of data in worksheet